nasearle/publishing-build-tools/en/codelabs/lab-indexeddb/index.md

 #### Explanation

 To ensure database integrity, object stores and indexes can only be created during database upgrades.
-This means they are created inside the upgrade callback function in <code>idb.open</code>, which executes only if the version number (in this case it's <code>2</code>) is greater than the existing version in the browser or if the database doesn't exist.
-The callback is passed the <code>UpgradeDB</code> object (see the  [documentation](https://github.com/jakearchibald/idb#idbopenname-version-upgradecallback) for details), which is used to create the object stores.
+This means they are created inside the upgrade callback function in <code>idb.open`, which executes only if the version number (in this case it's `2`) is greater than the existing version in the browser or if the database doesn't exist.
+The callback is passed the `UpgradeDB</code> object (see the  [documentation](https://github.com/jakearchibald/idb#idbopenname-version-upgradecallback) for details), which is used to create the object stores.

 Inside the callback, we include a switch block that executes its cases based on the version of the database already existing in the browser. <code>case 0</code> executes if the database doesn't yet exist.
 The database already exists for us, but we need a <code>case 0</code> in case we delete the database, or in case someone else uses our app on their own machine.